-The capital and prudential requirements for a payment institution are similarly set out in regulation.
-There are minimum amounts of capital required depending on the type of institution of; € 20,000, € 50,000 or € 125,000.
+The capital and prudential requirements for an e-money institution are similarly set out in regulation.
+There are minimum amounts of capital required depending on the type of institution of; \in 20,000, \in 50,000 or \in 125,000.
 These amounts are supplemented by capital amounts required based on the activities undertaken and as you might expect the size of the institution.